TeamCOMPAS/COMPAS/online-docs/pages/User guide/Pre-processing/pre-processing-yaml.rst

 ================

 The COMPAS YAML file is an options configuration file for use with :doc:`runSubmit.py<./pre-processing-runSubmit>`.

+`YAML files <https://en.wikipedia.org/wiki/YAML>`__ are text files that use a minimal syntax, with Python-style indentation to indicate nesting, and a colon-centered syntax for expressing key-value pairs.

+The COMPAS YAML file contains entries, including **key-value** pairs, for all COMPAS options, where the **key** is the COMPAS option name (string), and the **value** is the required option value.
+A COMPAS option entry in the YAML file also indicates (as comments) the COMPAS default value for the option and, where applicable, the allowed values for the option.

+The default COMPAS YAML file (``compasConfigDefault.yaml``), as distributed, has all COMPAS option entries commented so that the COMPAS default value for the option is used by default.
+To use a value other than the COMPAS default value, users must uncomment the entry and change the option value to the desired value.

 Users can either use the default YAML file provided with the distribution (``compasConfigDefault.yaml``), or create a custom YAML file.